evelinesparreboom/assignment-admin-panel/README.md

-# Storefronts state of the art admin panel
+# Storefront's state of the art admin panel

 ## Technologies used:
 * NodeJS (16.x)